Dorylaeum: Classical and Medieval periods

 Dorylaeum was the site of two battles during the crusades.
 In 1097, during the First Crusade, the crusaders defeated the Seljuks there, in their first major victory.
 During the Second Crusade it was the site of a major crusader defeat, which effectively ended the German contribution to the crusade.

 Byzantine emperor Manuel I Comnenus fortified Dorylaeum in 1175.The contemporary Byzantine historian Niketas Choniates relates that Manuel did not destroy the fortifications of Dorylaeum, as he had agreed to do as part of the treaty he negotiated with the Seljuk Turkish sultan Kilij Arslan II immediately after the Battle of Myriokephalon.
 The sultan's response to this development was not a direct attack on Dorylaeum but the dispatch of a large army to ravage the rich Meander valley to the south.

 Dorylaeum was described by the Muslim author al-Harawi (died 1215) as a place of medicinal hot springs on the frontier at the end of Christian territory.

 Ecclesiastical history

 Dorylaeum became a bishopric under the Byzantine Empire and was a suffragan the Metropolitan of Synnada in Phrygia.

 Seven bishops are known from the fourth to the ninth century, the most famous being Eusebius.
 The see is mentioned as late as the twelfth century among the suffragans of Synnada, but must have been suppressed soon after.

 Titular see

 Dorylaeum is included in the Catholic Church's list of titular sees.

-The diocese was nominally restored as a Latin Catholic titular bishopric in 1715 as Dorylæum (Dorylaeum), which is spelled Dorylaëum since 1925.
+The diocese was nominally restored as a Latin Catholic titular bishopric in 1715 as Dorylaeum, which is spelled Dorylaëum since 1925.

 It is vacant since decades, having had had the following incumbents, all of the lowest (episcopal) rank :